Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Introduction

-In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose a method for converting a graph to a table to facilitate current DP methods in achieving privacy-preserving on graphs. \item This paper first proposes a novel federated graph contrastive learning method (FGCL).
-The proposed method can be implemented as a plug-in for federated graph learning with any graph encoders. \item We conduct extensive experiments to demonstrate that contrastive learning can alleviate the performance decline caused by the noises of DP mechanism. \end{itemize}
+In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose a method for converting a graph into a table to facilitate the use of current DP methods to achieve privacy preservation on graphs. \item A novel federated graph contrastive learning method (FGCL) is proposed for the first time.
+The proposed method can be implemented in a plug-in manner for federated graph learning with any graph encoder. \item Extensive experiments show the proposed method can alleviate the performance decline caused by the noise introduced by a DP mechanism. \end{itemize}